metabrainz/acousticbrainz-server/models/sklearn/README.md

 optional parameters:

+c_values                The C values parameter (list) for the SVM Grid Search
+                        (e.g. [-2, 3, 5, 10]).
+In case of None, the values will be set up
+                        by the specified in the configuration template.

+gamma_values            The gamma values parameter (list) for the SVM Grid Search
+                        (e.g. [ 3, 1, -1, -3]).
+In case of None, the values will be set up
+                        by the specified in the configuration template.

+preprocessing_values:   The preprocessing values parameter (list) for the
+                        SVM Grid Search.
+They must be one or more of the following list:
+                        ["basic", "lowlevel", "nobands", "normalized", "gaussianized"]
+                        In case of None, the values will be set up by the specified in the configuration template.

 logging                 The logging level (int) that will be printed (0: DEBUG, 1: INFO,
                         2: WARNING, 3: ERROR, 4: CRITICAL).
 Can be set only in the prescribed integer values (0, 1, 2, 3, 4)